ashok-khanna/lisp-notes/README.md

     (defgeneric greet-2 (obj1 obj2)
       (:documentation "Says hi"))

 In creating specialised methods, we add the parameter type to the parameter list.
-In a method call, Lisp will then use the method which matches the parameter types of the parameters supplied in the method call.
+In a method call, LISP will then use the method which matches the parameter types of the parameters supplied in the method call.

-In the below, GUEST-NAME is a parameter of type person, while MESSAGE is a parameter that is not specialised and can be anything.
+In the below, GUEST-NAME is a parameter of type PERSON, while MESSAGE is a parameter that is not specialised and can be anything.

     (defmethod greet-2 ((guest-name person) message)